dapr/docs/daprdocs/content/en/docs/operations/hosting/kubernetes/kubernetes-hybrid-clusters.md

 ---
 title: "Deploy to hybrid Linux/Windows Kubernetes clusters"
-linkTitle: "Hybrid Clusters"
+linkTitle: "Hybrid clusters"
-weight: 2000
+weight: 20000
+description: "How to run Dapr apps on kubernetes clusters with windows nodes"
 ---

 Dapr supports running on kubernetes clusters with windows nodes.
 You can run your Dapr microservices exclusively on Windows, exclusively on Linux, or a combination of both.
 This is helpful to users who may be doing a piecemeal migration of a legacy application into a Dapr Kubernetes cluster.